 Whom do I call about crime prevention and neighborhood watch programs?

 Call the crime prevention office at (650) 947-2770.

 Does Los Altos have a neighborhood watch program?

 Yes, it is a cooperative program between residents and the police department.
 Individual neighborhoods are encouraged to unite and form programs, with the assistance of the police department.
-We will assist you in forming a neighborhood program.
+For more information about the Neighborhood Watch Program, call (650) 947-2776.